 Greater sage-grouse (Centrocercus urophasianus) are found in 11 western states, including Idaho.
 First described by Lewis and Clark in 1804, sage-grouse are considered sagebrush obligates, meaning they depend on sagebrush for food and protection from predators.
 The bird is considered to be an “umbrella” species of the sage-steppe ecosystem.
 The sage-steppe ecosystem is also essential for more than 350 other sagebrush obligate species, including mule deer, elk, prong horn, and pygmy rabbits.

-As part of the west-wide planning effort, the U.S. Bureau of Land Management (BLM) and U.S Forest Service (USFS) updated nearly 100 federal Resource Management Plans to address the needs of the sage-grouse on federal lands through a range-wide land-use plan amendment process.
-The final Plan can be read here (Idaho and Southwestern Montana Greater Sage-Grouse Approved Resource Management Plan Amendment).
+As part of the west-wide planning effort, the U.S. Bureau of Land Management (BLM) and U.S Forest Service (USFS) started a planning process to address the needs of the sage-grouse on federal lands through a range-wide land-use plan amendment process.

 In March 2012, Governor Otter issued Executive Order 2012-02 establishing the Governor’s Sage-Grouse Task Force.
 This diverse group of stakeholders which included representatives from industry, sportsmen, conservation groups, and elected officials was charged with developing a state-wide conservation plan to preclude the need to list the species under the ESA.
 The group met eight times between March and May with each meeting open to the public.
 The Task Force delivered its recommendations to the Governor in June 2012, which were then rolled into an “Alternative” for incorporation into the federal land-use plan amendment process.